 Uric acid crystals and bone spurs are commonly known, but I suspect there are other irritating sharpies under the surface.
 More importantly, sharpies may exist for a long time before they become big enough to show up in a diagnostic test, but not before they’ve been bothering you.
 Sometimes, they exist without causing any pain or trouble, and this usually happens when they are not sharp or inflamed.
-Again, only palpation can identify them, early on, and identify which nodes are normal and which are not, usually by the pain or inflammation that tends to co-exist at that location.
+Again, only by palpation can they be identified, early on, and identify which nodes are normal and which are not, usually by the pain or inflammation that tends to co-exist at that location.

 Palpation isn't a skill one is born with, it is a learned skill over many years - and anyone can learn it.
 Not everyone can accurately define what they are palpating, however.
 This therapist works hard at being accurate, not just skilled.